-Welcome to this week’s edition of The Broad Brush, your weekly two-sentence news review.
-Here’s what happened this week.
+Welcome to this week’s edition of The Broad Brush, your weekly, two-sentence news review.
+Here are your headlines for the week.

 I ran a 10k a couple of Sundays ago.
 Yeah, the same Sunday it was raining cats and dogs.